 However, one of the most important things that some omega fatty acids do is reduce inflammation.
 This can help reduce the pain associated with osteoarthritis, hip dysplasia or injuries.

 Some of the best sources of omega fatty acids include flaxseed, salmon and other fish oils, soybean oil and extracts made from green-lipped mussels (Perna canaliculus).

 Dimethylglycine, or DMG, is a naturally occurring metabolite that veterinarians and trainers have been administering to dogs for the last two decades or so.
 Although it appears very safe and well-tolerated by most dogs, there is very little clinical evidence demonstrating its efficacy.

 There is likely little reason to pay more for a supplement that contains DMG, but there’s no reason to avoid those that do.

 Methylsulfonylmethane is a naturally occurring pain reliever and anti-inflammatory agent that is often used to treat arthritis and related conditions in both humans and dogs.
 MSM appears to be very safe, and there is some clinical data that supports its ability to help decrease joint pain.

-It is probably impossible to prevent some diseases that cause joint pain, such as rheumatoid arthritis.
-However, you may be able to help reduce your dog’s chance of developing some other causes – particularly osteoarthritis and injuries – by following a few guidelines.
+It is impossible to prevent some diseases that cause joint pain, such as rheumatoid arthritis.
+However, you may be able to help reduce your dog’s chance of developing osteoarthritis or some of the other conditions that can limit a dog's mobility by following a few guidelines.